-They wrote a horrified out-spewing of unsubstantiated, emotional rejections of Mark Ritson’s recent depiction of digital as the Tsunami of Horseshit.
-They tried in vain to find Tsunami of Horseshit on their Spotify account, to see if they could sponsor them.
+They wrote a horrified out-spewing of unsubstantiated, emotional rejections of Mark Ritson’s depiction of digital as the Tsunami of Horseshit.
+Then they tried in vain to find Tsunami of Horseshit on their Spotify account, to see if they could sponsor them.
 Then went back to trying to sell 7.5 million widgets a week by talking to 40,000 followers on Instagram.

 Archetype 2.
 The Warriors.

 Aka the sales support / replacement department.
 Warriors only drive hard metrics like acquisition and retention.
 They worship at the feet of the CPA God.
 Often found in digitally led e-commerce businesses, Warriors find it hard to invest in anything that doesn’t deliver to the daily sales report.
 They have an in house designer who “does their brand”.
 But everyone knows the brand proposition is “black”.
 They are a little concerned about a new competitor who looks just like them.
 Their competitor’s brand however, stands for “blue” so that clearly will never work.